eclipse-che/che-theia/CONTRIBUTING.md

 Running dev theia would be located in the che-dev container and `theia-dev-flow` endpoint:
 ![Che-Theia-dev-endpoint](https://raw.githubusercontent.com/eclipse/che-theia/assets/theia-dev-flow-endpoint.png)

 ### Just want to build the plugin and run with the existing Theia image
 If you do not have any changes on Theia or Che-theia extension, you could just build the plugins with `build ... containers-plugin` or `build ... factory-plugin` and run these plugins with the existing che-theia app:
 `run ...
 HOSTED che-theia + container-plugin` or `run ...
 HOSTED che-theia + factory-plugin`

+## How to develop Che Theia remote plugin mechanism

+_Please note, this section provides a flow how to develop remote plugin mechanism in Che Theia, but not a remote plugin._

+First, create a workspace from prepared [devfile](https://github.com/eclipse/che-theia/blob/master/extensions/eclipse-che-theia-plugin-remote/devfile.yaml), which could be found in the `eclipse-che-theia-plugin-remote` extension folder.
+When workspace is ready:
+ - Init Che Theia.
+This could be done with `che:theia init` command in `/projects/theia` folder or run the init command.
+   Che Theia sources will be awailable at `/projects/theia/che/che-theia`.
+ - Now one may make changes in Che Theia remote plugin mechanism in both (Che Theia and Remote plugin) sides.
+ - Build Che Theia from `theia-dev` container by executing `yarn` in `/projects/theia` folder or by running corresponding command.
+ - Put binaries (*.theia or *.vsix) of your remote plugin(s) into `/projects/remote-plugins/` directory.
+   Note that the plugin(s) shouldn't have any external dependencies.
+   For example, [this sample plugin](https://github.com/eclipse/che-theia-samples/tree/master/samples/hello-world-backend-plugin) might be used.
+   Or a user may generate one using `Generate Hello World plugin package` command.
+ - Run dev Che Theia and Remote plugins endpoint in `theia-dev` and `theia-remote-runtime-dev` containers correspondingly.
+   One may use predefined commands to start them.
+ - Open `theia-dev` route from `My Workspace` panel and test chenges.

+Also it is possible to run watchers for remote plugin mechanism.
+In `theia-dev` container run `npx run watch @eclipse-che/theia-remote` from `/projects/theia` folder to recompile the extension on changes made.
+Also run `yarn watch` in `/projects/theia/examples/assembly` to bring the changes to Che Theia binaries.
+If needed one may start watchers in plugin API extension: `npx run watch @theia/plugin-ext` from `/projects/theia` directory.
+The commands for these actions are also available.
+But please note, you have to restart server to which changes is made.